Choosing the Perfect Musical Instrument

 Musical instruments are divided into some basic categories based on how they produce music.
 Woodwinds are played by blowing through the instrument and some common examples are the clarinet, flute, saxophone and bagpipes.

 The strings produce sound by picking or drawing a bow across several strings.
-Common examples are the ever popular guitar, violin, banjo, harp and cello.
+Common examples are the ever popular guitar, violin, banjo, harp, viola, and cello.
 These instruments can be more difficult to play well, as the design of stringed instruments provides many variables that must be controlled to play in tune.

 Percussion instruments may be one of the oldest musical instruments in history and are still popular today.
 Percussion instruments are a musical staple and are found in nearly every genre of music.
 This category uses a striking of the instrument to make sounds.
 The percussion section is comprised of instruments like the cymbals, bells, xylophone and triangle and of course, the drums.